 - Fire-resistant – WPC materials are designed as wood alternatives.
 But one advantage it has over wood is that it has better overall fire resistance.
 Because of this, it’s a safer choice than most conventional construction materials.
 For instance, developers have used various cladding materials for high rise buildings.
 But with the recent fire incident in London, the government required builders to use fire-resistant materials.
 Because of this, non-flammable materials such as metal or composite cladding are now preferred.

 - Cost-Efficient – Composites are significantly more expensive than conventional wood materials.
 Despite this, it is still more cost-efficient.
-As mentioned, it has a low upkeep cost requirement, can last for decades, and resistant to most forms of damages.
-In the long-term, you can save hundreds, if not thousands, because of how cost-efficient WPC materials are.
+As mentioned, it has a low upkeep cost requirement, can last for decades, and is resistant to most forms of damages.
+In the long term, you can save hundreds, if not thousands, because of how cost-efficient WPC materials are.

 Are There Any Disadvantages of Using Composites?

-One of the biggest concerns with wood-plastics is its high initial cost.
+One of the biggest concerns with wood plastics is their high initial cost.
 Whether it’s worth the added cost depends on how you will use it.
 For instance, it works best when used for composite cladding, fencing, decking, and even furniture making.
 But for general construction purposes that don’t require added durability or weather resistance, you have the option of using composites or not.

-Overall, people are nor preferring to use higher-quality materials as opposed to conventional materials, especially in uses where extra durability, weather-proofing, fire-resistance, and longer lifespans are necessary.
+Overall, people don’t want to use higher-quality materials as opposed to conventional materials, especially in uses where extra durability, weather-proofing, fire resistance, and longer lifespans are necessary.